adityaramesh/ccbase/README.md

 ## `format.hpp`

-This very small header (125 line) header implements C#'s nify curly-brace string formatting syntax.
-The functions in this header accept the format arguments as variadic templates, and invoke `operator<<(ostream&, ...)` to print out each argument specified in the format string.
-This means that you can print out arbitrary types using this curly-brace syntax by defining `operator<<(ostream&, ...)` for them.
+This very small header (125 line) header implements C#'s nifty curly-brace string formatting syntax.
+The functions in this header accept the format arguments as variadic templates, and invoke `operator<<(std::ostream&, ...)` to print out each argument specified in the format string.
+This means that you can print out arbitrary types using this curly-brace syntax by defining `operator<<(std::ostream&, ...)` for them.
 The convenient syntax makes it a good replacement for many common stream operations, including `std::cout` statements.

 	// Old way:
 	std::ostringstream ss;